What is social media monitoring: everything you need to know (and best social monitoring tools to start)

 Social Media Intelligence

-How do social media listening tools work?
+How do social listening tools work?

-To put it simply, social media listening tools get relevant mentions containing your keywords in real time and gather them on your dashboard.
-The “real time” part is very important – 60% of customers expect brands to respond to them within an hour.
+The “real-time” aspect of online monitoring is very important – 60% of customers expect brands to respond to them within an hour.

 Awario uses its own crawlers, so you can guess which one we think is more effective.
 Actually, we’ve been working on our crawlers for 10 years already with our colleagues at SEO PowerSuite.